taiwangoldcard/website/content/application-faq/application.md

  Taiwan and work out what to do when you arrive could be useful.

 ## Should I upload my entire passport?
-You don't need to upload empty pages of your passport.
-So we recommend you to upload the main page page with your photo and signature,  stamps and visas.
+You don't need to upload your entire passport.
+Only the bio page is necessary.

 ## Who can I talk to about this?
 You're in for some serious luck here!
 The Gold Card comes with some direct contacts who are